cobour/neon-world/readme.md

 The video linked below runs at 50fps.
 If your monitor runs at a different framerate (that is not a multiple of 50) the video will stutter.

 (https://github.com/cobour/neon-world/blob/main/media/NeonWorld_state_of_dev_v0_0_5.mp4)

+## Mentioned in the news

+Some kind people mentioned this little project on [Amiga-News](https://www.amiga-news.de/de/news/AN-2023-12-00099-EN.html) and [Indi Retro News](https://www.indieretronews.com/2023/12/neon-world-early-arcade-shooter-for.html).
+Thank you guys, this definitely boosts my motivation to continue working on the game.